elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 Cannot change primary shards later on.
 Must define it when setting up cluster.
 Most applications require additional read capacity, not write.
-You can also re-index your data and copy it over but it’s not a fun process Plan ahead so you have the correct number of primary shards.
+You can also re-index your data and copy it over but it's not a fun process Plan ahead so you have the correct number of primary shards.

 By default, each index in Elasticsearch is allocated 5 primary shards and 1 replica which means that if you have at least two nodes in your cluster, your index will have 5 primary shards and another 5 replica shards (1 complete replica) for a total of 10 shards per index.
 Each Elasticsearch shard is a Lucene index.